SoullessCookie/SoullessCookie/README.md

 <h1 align="center"> Hello There 👋 </h1>

-* I am [WrigglySplash]().
-Currently I am a first year student at UNCW in Cybersecurity with specialization in Network Security Architecture
+* I am [Flerovia]().
+Currently I am a second year student at UNCW in Cybersecurity with specialization in Network Security Architecture

 * I was a C++ Developer for Team Deciduo :toolbox: and Lu-ai contributer :sparkles:.

 * Founder of objectoriented.net (Temporarily under construction).

-* I am currently working with Javascript and C++.
+* I am currently working with Java.

 * I have done multiple projects ranging from Devops, Cloud Computing, Automation, AI, Game hacking, and Game modding :file_cabinet: .